 A major component of Autism is sensory.
 Our sensory systems are responsible for how we perceive and interpret the world around us.
 Sensory Processing Disorder (SPD) just as Autism, affects everyone differently depending on the severity of the disorder.
 An individual may have one or more sense affected, and this can cause an a person to be over responsive or under responsive to certain stimulus in their environment.
-Other senses can also affected such as smell, taste, and audio.
+Someone can experience this with one or all senses.
 For some this is when things may become too loud, too bright, or too rough.
 And for those who are hypo-sensitive to their environment, struggle with receiving enough sesnory input.
 And will 'seek' it in other ways like rocking, flapping, and spinning.

 These behaviors are also common responses to when a person might feel overwhelmed as well.
 SPD stems from disfunction in the vestibular, proprioceptive, and tactile system.
 The vestibular system is located in your inner ear and is responsible for your sense of balance, and your ability to detect your heads movement.
 This can cause a person to appear clumsy or suffer from dizziness easily, and be hypersensitive to movement.
 Activities like swinging and going upside down are common for those who seek that type of sensory input.

 The proprioceptive system is what helps your body detect, and predict the right response to movement.